apache/doris-website/versioned_docs/version-3.0/install/cluster-deployment/k8s-deploy/compute-storage-decoupled/install-fdb.md

 test-cluster   1            1            true        true              7.1.26    13m
 ```
 ## Retrieve the ConfigMap containing FoundationDB access information
-When using the fdb-kubernetes-operator to deploy FoundationDB, a specific ConfigMap containing the access information for FoundationDB will be created in the namespace where FDB is deployed.
-The name of this ConfigMap will be the resource name of the FDB deployment, with "-config" appended.
+When using the fdb-kubernetes-operator to deploy FoundationDB, a specific ConfigMap containing the access information for FoundationDB will be created in the namespace where FoundationDB is deployed.
+The name of this ConfigMap will be the resource name of the FoundationDB deployment, with "-config" appended.
 Use the following command to view the ConfigMap:
 ```shell
 kubectl get configmap
 ```